Kelvin-Ofili/Memes-Template/README.md

 # Memes Generator

-I created this using fetch to get data from an API to implement changes with regard to the image displayed.
+I created this web-application using fetch to get data from an API to implement changes with regard to the image displayed.

 ## Getting Started